 ЕРМ Listed by everest Ransomware Group

-On May 29, 2026, the Everest ransomware group added ЕРМ to its leak site, confirming that internal files had been exfiltrated from the organization during a ransomware attack.
+On May 29, 2026, the Everest ransomware group added ЕРМ to its leak site, claiming that internal files had been exfiltrated from the organization during a ransomware attack.

 Public reporting indicates that Everest listed ЕРМ on its dark-web leak portal on May 29, 2026.
 The group claims to have stolen internal files, though the exact number of affected individuals remains unknown.
 No specific count of records or victim names has been published.
 The breach falls into the category of ransomware-related data theft, where attackers encrypt systems and threaten to release stolen information if ransom demands are not met.